-Our descriptions of the events and other facts under each project are based on management-provided information and representations, corroborated to the extent possible by our audit work.
-Where and to the extent we were unable to obtain sufficient appropriate evidence to corroborate the accuracy or reliability of such information, which constitutes a limitation on the scope of our audit, its impact on the modification of our opinion was considered and is reflected in the relevant section/project conclusion.
+Our descriptions of events and facts for each project are based primarily on management-provided information and representations, together with other information that we were able to obtain and, to the extent possible, corroborate in our audit work.
+Where we were unable to obtain sufficient appropriate audit evidence to confirm the accuracy or reliability of such information, this limitation has been reflected in our conclusions on the nature and extent of modification in the respective individual project sections.